SAP/cf-java-client-sap/README.md

 ```shell
 mvn clean install
 ```

+Additionally, the project uses [Immutables](https://immutables.github.io/) to generate value objects.
+As a result, it won't compile in IDEs like Eclipse or IntelliJ unless you also have an enabled annotation processor.
+See [this guide](https://immutables.github.io/apt.html) for instructions on how to configure your IDE.

 # License
 Copyright (c) 2017 SAP SE or an SAP affiliate company.
 All rights reserved.